walshbr/data-for-the-rest-of-us/pages/week-16-presentation.md

 ## Plan

 * Final presentation of your dataset.
+Roughly 20 minutes for each group.

 ## Homework